tomjoht/tomjoht.github.io/_posts/2022/2/2022-02-02-survey-on-trends-that-faded.md

 jtype: notes_fizzled_trends
 ---

 You can view the <a href='https://www.questionpro.com/t/7BnU7DZq7kM'>survey results dashboard here</a>.
-For my analysis of the results, see [Results of the survey about fizzled trends: Every trend is still with us](/blog/results-of-fizzled-trends-survey).
+(See the next post in the series for my analysis of the survey results.)

 I left this survey in this series because it provides context and rationale for the direction I took.
 Rather than making assertions about trends across the industry, in this series I look at trends that I embraced or rejected within my own career.

 {% include ads.html %}

+## Next post

+Continue to the next post in this series: [Results of the survey about fizzled trends: Every trend is still with us](/blog/results-of-fizzled-trends-survey).